AISSIST is awarded Best Agentic AI for Business from CIOReview.

 aissist.io

-Reports strong production outcomes — an 83% average resolution rate and 4.8+ CSAT measured across deployments, on genuine resolution rather than mere deflection.
+Reports strong production outcomes — an 83% average resolution rate and 4.8+ CSAT measured across deployments, on genuine resolution rather than mere deflection — with its edge widening on complex procedures.
 In Decagon's class — validate both on your own tickets.

 Decagon